-Marla Sokolowski’s innovative work is esteemed worldwide as a clear, integrative mechanistic paragon of the manner in which genes can interact with the environment, thus impacting behaviour.
+Marla Sokolowski co-directed the Child and Brain Development Program (2008-2019).
+Her innovative work is esteemed worldwide as a clear, integrative mechanistic paragon of the manner in which genes can interact with the environment, thus impacting behaviour.

 She has trail-blazed the development of a branch of behaviour genetics that addresses the genetic and molecular bases of natural individual differences in behaviour.
 Sokolowski is best known for her discovery of the foraging gene.
-She has more than 140 publications, is an award-winning teacher, and has given close to 200 invited lectures.
+She has more than 200 publications, is an award-winning teacher and mentor, and has given close to 250 invited lectures.

 - Queen Elizabeth Diamond Jubilee Medal, 2013

 - University Professor, 2010-

 - Genetics Society of Canada’s Award of Excellence, 2007

 - Tier 1 Canada Research Chair in Genetics and Behavioural Neurology, 2001 to 2015